-The location of outside space is also an important consideration and any exposure of gardens and roof terraces should be screened and minimised through appropriate positioning and orientation.
+The location of outside space is also an important consideration, and any exposure of gardens and roof terraces should be screened and minimised through appropriate positioning and orientation.

-The National Institute for Health Care Excellence (NICE) published a guidance document in June 2017 entitled 'Air pollution: outdoor air quality and health' which includes the following recommendations: -
+The National Institute for Health Care Excellence (NICE) published a guidance document in February 2019 entitled 'Air pollution: outdoor air quality and health' which includes the following recommendations:

-- Local Plans should take Air Quality into consideration - New buildings should be sited in areas where there would be no need for motorised transport - Buildings to be located away from roads - Avoid creation of street canyons - Provide infrastructure to support low and zero emission travel - Travel Plans to be included in development designs
+- Local Plans should take Air Quality into consideration - New buildings, facilities and estates should be sited in areas to reduce the need for motorised travel - Buildings to be located away from roads - Avoid creation of street canyons - Include landscape features as 'green' walls or roofs - Consider how structures will affect the distribution of air pollutants. - Provide infrastructure to support low and zero emission travel - Travel Plans to be included in development designs